nilsramsperger/docker-counterstrike-go-dedicated/README.md

 The installation fails with the message: `Error!
 App '740' state is 0x202 after update job.`
 ### Answer
 Your server lacks the needed HDD space for installation.

+## Known Issues
+* The server stops updating after a while.
+Thus it stops working.
+The container has to be recreated.